moderndatacompany/dataos.info/docs/resources/stacks/lakesearch/configurations.md

 ### **stackSpec**

-**Description:** The `stackSpec` attribute defines the stack-specific configurations required to deploy and manage the indexing pipeline for **LakeSearch**.
+**Description:** The `stackSpec` attribute defines the stack-specific configurations required to deploy and manage the indexing pipeline for **Lakesearch**.
 It encapsulates settings related to data sources, indexing tables, and indexing processes.

 | Data Type | Requirement | Default Value | Possible Value |
 | --- | --- | --- | --- |